Ventura County Things To Do

 Limoneira Ranch is situated in the rolling hills of Santa Clara Valley, locally known as Heritage Valley west of Santa Paula.
-The ranch has nearly 8,000 acres of agricultural production including lemons, avocados, oranges, specialty citrus.
-Ranch tours are available with advance reservations.
+The ranch has nearly 8,000 acres of agricultural production, including lemons, avocados, oranges, specialty citrus.
+Ranch tours are available with reservations.

 The Channel Islands Visitor Center is just a short stroll past Ventura’s Harbor Village.
 It features a museum, living tide pool, education films and more, for the chance to learn about the long history of these impressive islands.
 If you’d like to visit the islands, you can take a trip out to Channel Islands National Park through Island Packers.